Skip to content

 • rejected — list of addresses the server rejected

-• subject — the subject as sent
+• subject — the subject as sent; empty string when omitted

 broodnet mail delete <uid...> permanently deletes one or more messages by UID.
 Deletion is immediate and irreversible — messages are expunged from the server.